hellowac/mapnik-wiki-zh-cn/GettingStartedInPython.md

 Please note that if you are using mapnik 2.0.0 then you will need to adjust the "mapnik" module name to "mapnik2" in the Python commands.
 Refer to [[mapnik2]] for details of the naming convention.

+Please also note that unlike Mapnik 2.x, [version 3.x does not include Python bindings anymore](https://github.com/mapnik/mapnik/blob/master/CHANGELOG.md#300).
+You can find the new Python bindings [here](https://github.com/mapnik/python-mapnik).

 Next test the Python bindings.
 You should be able to open a terminal and type: